zaimoni/Iskandria/doc/README.txt

 There is a dependency on the Simple and Fast Media Library (SFML< https://www.sfml-dev.org/).
 Some notes on doing a local build:
 * It's C++.
 Thus, one build per compiler of interest.
 ** e.g.: /usr/local/include/SMFL for headers, /MingW32/lib for the static libraries
+** for now, relevant DLLs go in the same directory as the executable.
+The static build option isn't fully prototyped yet.
 * Build system for SFML is CMake.
 Unbreaking stock CMake for MingW with MingW's sh on path is trivial, but this is a won't-fix (documented on CMake mailing lists).
 * The main library is zlib/png license.